mpay24/mpay24-node/README.md

 ```

 ## Testing
-Environment variables need to be set in order to run the tests
+Environment variables need to be set to run the tests

 `USER` is the merchantID</br>
 `PASSWORD` is the soap password</br>